muratk5n/thirdwave/en/README.md

 ---

-BTW I hear lots of complaints about *Rings of Power* of AMZN, wont watch it, heads up

----

 I'm looking at [WaPo GH](https://github.com/washingtonpost), I see `data-police-shootings`, I used its data before, good, but no war related data?
 There is `data-game-of-thrones-deaths` 🤨 Who gives a